This section describes the .nz version of the EPP XML protocol used as the communication layer between registrar client software and the SRS.

 Connection and Rate Limits¶

-We currently allow 20 concurrent EPP connections per /24 net-block to help protect the EPP proxy from runaway registrar processes and other unanticipated situations.
+We allow up to 10 concurrent authenticated EPP sessions per registrar to help protect the EPP proxy from runaway processes and other unanticipated situations.

 Host Objects are not supported under .NZ EPP